jes5199/starloom/docs/cursor/scratchpad.md

 ## Next Steps
 - Consider implementing a separate command if location-specific ephemeris is needed in the future
 - Could potentially add a geocentric-only implementation of location functionality to all ephemeris sources

+# Fix Cached Horizons Caching Issue

+## Current Task
+Fix issue with cached_horizons ephemeris source not reusing cached data.

+## Problem
+When running the same query twice with cached_horizons, it was making a new API call each time instead of using the cached data.

+## Analysis
+1. The problem was found in how Julian date components were being stored and retrieved from the database
+2. Key issues:
+   - In the database, `julian_date` was incorrectly stored as a float containing the full Julian date (`2460754.74091435`)
+   - When querying, we were looking for `julian_date = 2460754` (integer part)
+   - This mismatch meant cached data was never found

+## Solution
+[X] Fixed julian_date storage in `store_ephemeris_quantities`:
+  - Explicitly cast to int: `"julian_date": int(jd_int)`
+  - Explicitly cast to float: `"julian_date_fraction": float(jd_frac)`
+[X] Fixed `store_ephemeris_data` to ensure julian_date is always an integer [X] Fixed CachedHorizonsEphemeris to properly handle Julian date conversion [X] Modified CachedHorizonsEphemeris to remove julian_date fields from position data before storing [X] Added better error handling for failed Julian date conversions

+## Results
+- Both cached_horizons and sqlite sources now work correctly
+- Second run of the same query with cached_horizons now uses the cache (no API call)
+- sqlite source can now access data cached by cached_horizons